yohrudkov/Utext/README.md

 ## Introduction

-UText is a free GUI application that allows you to create, open, and edit text files on your computer.
+Free GUI application that allows you to create, open, and edit text files on your computer.

 <p align="center">
     <img alt="Utext"